graphile/crystal/packages/dataplanner/README.md

-DataPlanner can be used as an alternative to the "execute" method of GraphQL.js for the very best performance results, or can be used from within the "execute" method via our automatic resolver-planner bridging (you can install this into an existing schema with the `enforceCrystal` method below).
+DataPlanner can be used as an alternative to the "execute" method of GraphQL.js for the very best performance results, or can be used from within the "execute" method via our automatic resolver-planner bridging (you can install this into an existing schema with the `dataplannerEnforce` method below).

 When DataPlanner sees a GraphQL request for the first time it will "plan" the
 request: figuring out the data requirements, the steps that need to be taken,